AlexRogalskiy/replicated-starter-kustomize/README.md

-Replicated Seldon Starter
+Replicated Kustomize Starter
 ==================

-Example project showcasing how power users can combine several Replicated tools in order to manage Replicated YAML for a [SeldonIO](https://www.seldon.io) ML project using a git repository.
+Example project showcasing how power users can combine several Replicated tools in order to manage Replicated YAML for a kustomize project using a git repository.

 ### Prequisites